 After a 15-minute, winding drive up Sunshine Canyon, you’ll come across this short but memorable hike.
 Climb for a short while before reaching the top of Bald Mountain — so named because of the clearing at the top.
 This halcyon meadow provides unfettered views of Boulder Valley in one direction and some of Colorado’s tallest peaks in the other.
 Bring a picnic!

 The beginning of this trail, the part that traverses a small mesa dotted with pines and boulders, also goes by the name Walter Orr Roberts Trail.
-This section has interpretive signage provided from the neighboring National Center for Atmospheric Research (NCAR) (also worth a visit!).
+This section has interpretive signage provided from the neighboring National Center for Atmospheric Research (NCAR) (closed to visitors currently).
 From the mesa-top, the trail drops to a broad saddle and then makes another climb to a water tank (kids will enjoy putting one ear to the tank to listen for drips and drops), before ascending into a valley.

 Starting in the Chautauqua area will wow the fam with gorgeous views of the Flatirons.
 The on-site General Store (open seasonally) carries delicious ice cream and hot chocolate if bribery is required to get your crew moving.
 The McClintock Trail starts at the picnic area just south of the Chautauqua Auditorium.
 Along the beginning of the trail, bright poppies bloom in summertime.
 The route descends into a lush stream-side forest, then climbs gently and crosses the fire road (Enchanted Mesa trail) at a stone bridge.
 The trail continues to climb along the edge of a shrub-filled gulley until it intersects with the Mesa Trail.
 Stop at the Ranger Cottage nearby if you need guidance, maps or brochures (and to touch animal pelts and view naturalist displays).

-Headed to the Chautauqua area on the weekend to hike among the Flatirons?
+Headed to the Chautauqua area on a summer weekend to hike among the Flatirons?
 Ride the free weekend shuttle to get there stress-free and avoid parking fees.
-Here's all the information on the Park-to-Park hiker shuttle.
+Here's all the information on the Park-to-Park hiker shuttle, which runs on weekends Memorial Day to Labor Day.